 What is SEO?

-Search Engine Optimization (SEO) is an internet marketing strategy, that improves the amount of visitors to a particular website.
+Search Engine Optimization (SEO) is an internet marketing strategy, that improves a number of visitors to a particular website.
 Generally, this works by focusing on specific industry keywords and regional keywords (if applicable—based on client base).
 These keywords are then strategically placed within a website’s code and content so eventually search engines will place that particular website higher in their search results.
-Higher search results equals that needed edge over your competition in the digital realm.
+Higher search results equal that needed edge over your competition in the digital realm.

 SEO vs. SEM

 First off, what is SEM?
 Search Engine Marketing (SEM) is an internet marketing strategy where website owners pay to be placed on search engine result pages (SERPs)—usually in the right side of the page.

 Why not just forgo SEO and pay for placement?

 - First, people in western societies read from top to bottom, left to right.
 These placements tend to be shown on the right side.